LDAWG-a11y/a11yWebApp/src/guides/html-headings-for-use-as-content.md

       <h4>This is something even less important</h4>
 ```

-The headings should be organsised as follows:
+The headings should be organised as follows:

 ```
 <h1>These are HTML headings</h1>